Beverly Pingerelli

 Beverly Pingerelli is an American politician and educator serving as a member of the Arizona House of Representatives from the 28th district.
 She previously represented the 21st district.
 Elected in 2020, she assumed office on January 11, 2021.

 Education

 Pingerelli earned a Bachelor of Science degree in biological sciences from Wayne State University.

 Career

 She works as a science program coordinator at Grand Canyon University.
 Pingerelli previously worked as a cytogenetic and molecular technologist.
-Pingerelli is also a member of the Peoria Unified School District Governing Board.
+Pingerelli was also a member of the Peoria Unified School District Governing Board, leaving in 2022.
 Pingerelli was elected to the Arizona House of Representatives in 2020, succeeding Tony Rivero.

 Personal life

+Pingerelli grew up in a neighborhood just outside of Detroit, Michigan and was the first person in her immediate family to graduate from college.

 Pingerelli and her husband, Peter, have two daughters.